djryancarson/DeepMap/README.md

 1. `npm i`
 2. `adb uninstall com.deepmap` (only necessary if a previous version is already installed)
 3. `npx react-native run-android`

+## IOS build

+You have have some issues using the command npx react-native run-ios

+if you get errors when building
+ 1. `Make sure to have Cocoapods installed`
+ 2. `Navigate to the IOS Folder in your Terminal`
+ 3. `Use the command pod install'
+ 4. `Try building the app again`